-Dr. Bailin received his doctoral degree from University of Arizona in 2004.
-He joined the faculty of The University of Alabama in 2012.
+Dr. Williams received her doctoral degree from UCLA in 2004.
+She joined the faculty of The University of Alabama in 2008.

 Dr. Adam Hauser is a condensed matter physicist.
 His research focuses on the interplay of electronic, magnetic, and structural properties in tailored complex material systems.
 Understanding these complex interactions will result in the next generation of magnetic and electronic materials.
 For details, please visit: http://hauserlab.ua.edu/

 Dr. Hauser received his PhD in Physics from The Ohio State University in 2010.
 He won the California NanoSystems Institute Elings Prize Postdoctoral Fellowship to conduct research at the University of California Santa Barbara from 2012-2015.
 Dr. Hauser joined the faculty of The University of Alabama in 2015.

-She received her doctoral degree from the University of Toronto in 2009.
+Dr. Nair received her doctoral degree from the University of Toronto in 2009.
 She joined the faculty of The University of Alabama in January 2014.

 Back to HSPC main page